 parents have found ways to incorporate Montessori principles into their own methods of instruction.

 This video describes how a Title I school makes the leap to become a Montessori school.

 The Structure of Montessori

 A day in Montessori education consists of three-hour work periods, where students are allowed to move from station to station throughout the room at their own pace.
 Work centers are established, which teach the children all the basic academic subjects through hands-on learning experiences.
 The only curriculum requirements are those set by federal and state standards – beyond that, students are encouraged to guide their own learning process.
-Contracts are established with the teachers to guide their requirements, balance their work and hold them accountable for time management and education.
+Contracts are established with the teachers to guide their requirements, balance their work, and hold them accountable for time management and education.

-Instead of being grouped by grade, students are placed into the following age groups: 0-3, 3-6, 6-9, 9-12, 12-15 and 15-18.
+Instead of being grouped by grade, students are placed into the following age groups: 0-3, 3-6, 6-9, 9-12, 12-15, and 15-18.
 Classes typically consist of 30-35 students with one teacher and one teacher’s assistant.
-There are no grades or other types of formal assessments performed by the instructors; instead, students are evaluated based on their accomplishment and behavior.
+There are no grades or other types of formal assessments performed by the instructors; instead, students are evaluated based on their accomplishments and behavior.
 Teachers keep careful records of student performance and observations to assess whether students are learning what they need.

 Montessori in Public School Classrooms